Baldock: History and etymology

 Since the 16th century, Baldock has been a centre for malting, subsequently becoming a regional brewing centre with at least three large brewers still operating at the end of the 19th century, despite a decline in demand for the types of beer produced locally.
 The 1881 Census records approximately 30 drinking establishments (the town's population was at that time around 1900).
 Throughout the early 20th century a large number of pubs continued to operate, many of which were sustained by the adjacent and much larger town of Letchworth, which had no alcohol retailers prior to 1958, and had only two pubs and a single hotel bar until the mid-1990s.
 Its larger population had for many years visited both Baldock and Hitchin for refreshment.

 The Wynn almshouses, in the High Street, were founded in 1621 and were endowed "To the World's End" by John Wynne, a cloth merchant from London who left £1000 in his will of 1614 for their upkeep.

 Since 1850, the town has a railway station which today operates on the line between London Kings Cross and Cambridge.
 With frequent services to London, including fast services of around 30 minutes, the town is home to many commuters.
 The station is part of the Thameslink Programme which connects Cambridge to Farringdon, City Thameslink and Blackfriars via the Great Northern Route.

 There has been human activity on the site well before the modern town was founded.
 Prehistoric remains on Clothall Common date back as far as c 3000 BCE.
 Many Roman remains have been discovered in building work in and around the town, and the core of the Roman settlement lies between Walls Field and Bakers Close.
 Earlier Iron Age remains have also been uncovered in the same general location, which may be the earliest town ever to develop in Britain.

 A medieval leper colony, on Royston Road, was located during excavations in 2003, having been thought for many years to lie to the south-east of the town on the former Pesthouse Lane (now Clothall Road), the A507.

+The 1924 Kosmos Photographics Limited factory on High Street, designed by Thomas H. F. Burditt.
+It is now a Tesco.

 From 1808 to 1814, Baldock hosted a station in the shutter telegraph chain that connected the Admiralty in London to its naval ships in the port of Great Yarmouth.

 A history of Baldock during the Middle Ages was compiled by Vivian Crellin, a former headmaster of The Knights Templar School.
 Local archaeologists Keith Fitzpatrick-Matthews and Gilbert Burleigh published Ancient Baldock: The Story of an Iron Age and Roman Town in 2007.